Dianoga/coinstats/README.md

 Coin Stats
 =========

+1. Create a cache folder the web server can write to
-1. Rename config.dist.ini to config.ini
+2. Rename config.dist.ini.php to config.ini.php
-1. Add your information to config.ini
+3. Add your information to config.ini.php
-1. Profit
+4. Profit

 If you want to change the order of things, reorder the sections in config.ini